Tony Jaramillo

-Rudolpho A. "Tony" Jaramillo (born August 16, 1978) is a former assistant hitting coach for the Cincinnati Reds of Major League Baseball.
+Rudolpho A. "Tony" Jaramillo (born August 16, 1978) is a former professional baseball infielder and outfielder.
+He currently serves as the hitting coach for the Inland Empire 66ers, the High-A affiliate of the Los Angeles Angels.

+Early life

-In 1985, Jarmaillo's parents were arrested for distributing heroin.
+In 1985, Jaramillo's parents were arrested for distributing heroin.
 He was raised by his uncle, Rudy Jaramillo, in the Oak Cliff neighborhood of Dallas.

+Career

 Jaramillo played in Minor League Baseball from 1998 through 2003.
 He then became a minor league coach, and joined the Reds organization in 2008.
-He spent the 2013 through 2015 seasons with the Louisville Bats of the Class AAA International League.
+He spent the 2013 through 2015 seasons with the Louisville Bats of the Triple-A International League.
 After the 2015 season, the Reds promoted him to their major league coaching staff as assistant hitting coach.

+On February 14, 2025, the Los Angeles Angels hired Jaramillo to serve as the hitting coach for their Low-A affiliate, the Inland Empire 66ers.